allenai/natural-instructions/tasks/README.md

 `task243_count_elements_in_set_intersection.json` | Count number of elements in the intersection of two given sets | Counting `task244_count_elements_in_set_union.json` |  Count number of elements in the union of two given sets | Counting `task245_check_presence_in_set_intersection.json` | Check presence of an element in the intersection of two given sets | Answer Generation
+`task304_numeric_fused_head_resolution` | Given a dialogue and a highlighted number, decide what does the number refer to | Answer Generation